-Click here to explore valuable GEAR UP Birmingham Resources for students, parents, teachers, & all GEAR UP Birmingham staff members.
+Click here to explore valuable GEAR UP Birmingham Resources for students, parents, teachers and all GEAR UP Birmingham staff members.

 About Gear Up Birmingham

 GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) is a competitive grant awarded by the U.S. Department of Education (USDE) to high-risk communities to develop comprehensive, research-driven programs to prepare low-income, minority and first-generation students for higher education.
 GEAR UP students receive tutoring, mentoring, enhanced advisement from counselors, summer academic enrichment and financial education to learn how to pay for college.
 GEAR UP programs change students' lives by building a college-going culture in schools.
 In September of 2014, the Birmingham City School System was awarded a $19.6 million GEAR UP grant from the USDE.

 - Birmingham City Schools' 8th and 9th Graders Celebrate National GEAR UP Week

 Birmingham City Schools’ 8th and 9th graders are celebrating National GEAR UP Week.
 One of the national goals of GEAR UP is to reach one million students through the GEAR UP program.
 This week GEAR UP Birmingham is focused on academic and dream building, and kicked off the week with guest speaker, Retired Senior Vice President of Ethics and Corporate Concerns at Alabama Power, Robert Holmes at Jackson-Olin High School and Green Acres Middle School.